+- 23.1.3.1.3.5.3.3 The modulation tones shall be phase-locked so that within the half course sector, the demodulated 90 Hz and 150 Hz wave forms pass through zero in the same direction within: - a) for Facility Performance Categories I and II localizers: 20 degrees: and - b) for Facility Performance Category III localizers: 10 degrees, of phase relative to the 150 Hz component, every half cycle of the combined 90 Hz and 150 Hz wave form.

+Note - The definition of phase relationship in this manner is not intended to imply a requirement to measure the phase within the half course sector.

-- a) for Facility Performance Categories I and II localizers: 20 degrees: and - for Facility Performance Category III localizers: 10 degrees, of phase relative to the 150 Hz component, every half cycle of the combined 90 Hz and 150 Hz wave form. - 23.1.3.1.3.5.3.4 With two-frequency localizer systems, 23.1.3.1.3.5.3.3 above shall apply to each carrier.
-In addition, the 90 Hz modulating tone of one carrier shall be phase-locked to the 90 Hz modulating tone of the other carrier so that the demodulated wave forms pass through zero in the same direction within: - a) for Categories I and II localizers: 20 degrees; and - b) for Category 111 localizers: 10 degrees, - of phase relative to 90 Hz.
-Similarly, the 150 Hz tones of the two carriers shall be phase-locked so that the demodulated wave forms pass through zero in the same direction within: - 1) for Categories I and II localizers: 20 degrees; and - 2) for Category III localizers: 10 degrees, of phase relative to 150 Hz. - 23.1.3.1.3.5.3.5 Alternative two-frequency localizer systems that employ audio phasing different from the normal inphase conditions described in 23.1.3.1.3.5.3.4 above shall be permitted.
-In this alternative system, the 90 Hz to 90 Hz phasing and the 150 Hz to 150 Hz phasing shall be adjusted to their nominal values to within limits equivalent to those stated in 23.1.3.1.3.5.3.4 above. - 23.1.3.1.3.5.3.6 The sum of the modulation depths of the radio frequency carrier due to the 90 Hz and 150 Hz tones shall not exceed 60 per cent or be less than 30 per cent within the required coverage. - 23.1.3.1.3.5.3.6.1 For equipment first installed after 1 January 2000, the sum of the modulation depths of the radio frequency carrier due to the 90 Hz and 150 Hz tones shall not exceed 60 per cent or be less than 30 per cent within the required coverage. - Note 1.- If the sum of the modulation depths is greater than 60 per cent for Facility Performance Category I localizers, the nominal displacement sensitivity may be adjusted as provided for in 23.1.3.1.3.7.1 to achieve the above modulation limit.
+- 23.1.3.1.3.5.3.4 With two-frequency localizer systems, 23.1.3.1.3.5.3.3 above shall apply to each carrier.
+In addition, the 90 Hz modulating tone of one carrier shall be phase-locked to the 90 Hz modulating tone of the other carrier so that the demodulated wave forms pass through zero in the same direction within: - a) Ffor Facility Performance for Categories I and II localizers: 20 degrees; and - b) For Facility Performancefor Category 111 III localizers: 10 degrees, of phase relative to 90 Hz.
+Similarly, the 150 Hz tones of the two carriers shall be phase-locked so that the demodulated wave forms pass through zero in the same direction within:

+- 1) For Facility Performance for Categories I and II localizers: 20 degrees; and - For Facility Performance for Category III localizers: 10 degrees, of phase relative to 150 Hz. - 23.1.3.1.3.5.3.5

+Alternative two-frequency localizer systems that employ audio phasing different from the normal in-phase in-phase conditions described in 23.1.3.1.3.5.3.4 above shall be permitted.
+In this alternative system, the 90 Hz to 90 Hz phasing and the 150 Hz to 150 Hz phasing shall be adjusted to their nominal values to within limits equivalent to those stated in 23.1.3.1.3.5.3.4 above. - 23.1.3.1.3.5.3.6 The sum of the modulation depths of the radio frequency carrier due to the 90 Hz and 150 Hz tones shall not exceed 60 per cent or be less than 30 per cent within the required coverage.

+23.1.3.1.3.5.3.6.1 For equipment first installed after 1 January 2000, the sum of the modulation depths of the radio frequency carrier due to the 90 Hz and 150 Hz tones shall not exceed 60 per cent or be less than 30 per cent within the required coverage.

+Note 1.- If the sum of the modulation depths is greater than 60 per cent for Facility Performance Category I localizers, the nominal displacement sensitivity may be adjusted as provided for in 23.1.3.1.3.7.1 to achieve the above modulation limit.